RobSenseTech/Phenix-Guide/chapter1/Become a Developer.md

 # Register a developer account

 You can log on [http://dev.robsense.com](http://dev.robsense.com), and register a developer account in the dev forum.
+And we also have a **Slack** workspace for instant discussion, please refer to **https://phenixpro.slack.com.**
 ![](/chapter1/images/forum.png)

 # Subscribe the PhenixPro-DevKit-Beta mailling list